 Navigating New Changes in Real Estate Commissions: What You Need to Know

 The National Association of Realtors (NAR) recently announced a significant settlement relating to how broker commissions are handled, shedding light on a complex aspect of real estate transactions that affects both buyers and sellers.
-This post aims to clarify the recent changes following a $418 million settlement agreement reached on March 15, 2024, which is still pending court approval.
+This post aims to clarify the recent changes following a $418 million settlement agreement reached on March 15, 2024.

 Understanding the Settlement